-Remuneration report M. Wolfswinkel In 2017, Mr. Wolfswinkel had a base salary of € 200k.
+Remuneration report M. Wolfswinkel In 2018, Mr. Wolfswinkel had a base salary of € 200k.
 The remuneration including expenses was paid to Mr. Wolfswinkel.
-The Supervisory Board evaluated the performance of the CFO along the references laid down in the applicable arrangements and decided that the CFO is entitled to receive variable compensation.
-However, the CFO has decided to refrain from his entitlement to variable compensation in 2017.
+The Supervisory Board evaluated the performance of the CFO along the references laid down in the applicable arrangements and decided that the CFO is entitled to receive variable compensation, based on company performance and individual performance.